Crafts Around the World Series Africa: Paper BeadsDOWNLOAD FILE

 Lesson: Africa: Paper Beads

-Paper beads are the oldest craft done on the entire African continent.
-Women of the villages generally make the paper beads from magazines found.
-You can find many organizations that support and empower villages with their beautiful paper bead creations.
+Paper beads are the oldest craft done on the African continent.
+Women of the villages, many living in poverty, generally make the paper beads from magazines that they find.
+Many organizations support and empower villages through the purchase and promotion of these beautiful paper bead creations.

 30-45 minutes or multiple days depending upon the interest to learn more.

-- Coffee Stir Sticks, thin straws, toothpicks, cotton swabs with cotton ends cut, or wire (plant flags type) for wrapping paper around—depends on size of hole desired.
+- Coffee Stir Sticks, thin straws, toothpicks, cotton swabs with cotton ends cut, or wire (plant flags type) (These are for wrapping paper around.
+What you choose depends on the size of bead hole desired.)

-- Foam board, cups and/or modeling clay for paper drying beads holder
+- Foam board, cups or modeling clay (to use as holder for drying beads)

 Instructional Video Link: